mark-nicoli/Multicast_Chat_Client/README.md

 # Multicast_Chat_Client
-A Multithreaded Multicast Chat Client in Java
+A Multithreaded Unicast and Multicast Chat Client in Java